Drive sales on autopilot with ecommerce-focused featuresSee Features

-If your company struggles to send well-formatted emails to different types of devices, then you will be missing out on a wide audience.
+If you struggle with sending well-formatted marketing emails to different mobile devices, then you will be missing out on a wide audience.
 To address this, you should use responsive emails to overcome this problem.

-We’re here to teach you about responsive emails and how to use them effectively to benefit your business.
-Carry on reading this responsive email quick guide.
+We’re here to teach you about responsive emails and how to use them effectively to benefit your business with this responsive email quick guide.

 What is Responsive Email?

-This means that responsive emails adjust their format and size based on the screen that a person uses.
-It tackles these different issues and provides your business flexibility to reach out to other platforms.
-These changes can also build up customers’ trust in your omnichannel marketing since they see that you can work effectively through different channels.
+This means that responsive emails adjust their format, style, font, margin, and size based on the screen a person uses.
+These changes can build up customers’ trust in your omnichannel marketing efforts, as they will see that you can work effectively through different marketing channels.

 - You show that your business wants to provide them with the best services possible

 When you demonstrate these qualities to your customers, they begin to feel loyalty towards your company.
-They want to support a business that pays attention to the fine details, cares, and wants to provide an excellent experience.
-As you create responsive emails, you can make sure that you show these qualities to your customers.
+They’ll be more likely to support a business that pays attention to the fine details.
+It shows that you care enough to provide an excellent experience through responsive email design.
+By creating responsive marketing emails, you show these qualities to your customers.

-To further support using responsive emails, let’s look at some statistics.
+To further support using responsive email design, let’s look at some statistics.

 Different Email Devices

-While many people access their emails through computers and their phones, you do need to think about different devices they can use to access emails.
-Today’s technology provides people with so many ways to access the internet, so knowing about those devices can make a difference in your responsive email.
+While many people access their emails through laptops and their phones, you need to think about the devices they use for emails.
+Nowadays, there are many ways to access emails.
+Knowing about those devices should help shape your responsive emails.

 Responsive Email Templates

-You can use different email designs to adjust your emails for your subscribers.
+You can use a different email design to adjust your emails for your subscribers.
 Companies can use an email design based on the following three templates:

-Scalable keeps things simple and easy.
+A scalable layout keeps things simple and easy.
 You create a single column for your emails and you have the size of the column change depending on the device that a person uses when they look at it.
-It provides the simplest fix, but it doesn’t give you enough variety to make your emails stand out from competitors.
+It provides the simplest fix, but it might not provide you enough variety to make your emails stand out from competitors.

 A fluid approach has your emails adjust the size based on percentages.
 This means that the images and buttons in your email will adjust by a percentage based on the size of the screen.
-However, this approach makes it so that some people may have empty whitespace on the sides of the emails.
+However, this template makes it so that some people may have empty whitespace on the margin of the emails.

 With responsiveness, you have the best options available.
 You set it up so that it displays the email in a specific way based on the device that the subscriber uses.
 In the above example, people on a desktop get a different view than those using a mobile device.
 However, the style and information stays consistent.

-While it requires more work, responsive emails give you the most flexibility and freedom with your email design.
+While it requires more work, responsive email templates give you the most flexibility and freedom with your email design.

 Responsive Email Design